alessandro-macchi/algorithms_for_massive_data/README.md

 **Alessandro Macchi** - github.com/alessandro-macchi

 ## Overview
 This project performs a Market-Basket Analysis to discover frequent actor collaborations within the IMDB Top 1000 movies dataset.
-By extracting the top four billed actors for each film (Star1 through Star4), it treats each movie as a "basket" to identify pairs of actors who frequently appear together on screen.
+By extracting the top four billed actors for each film, it treats each movie as a "basket" to identify pairs of actors who frequently appear together on screen.

 The project implements, compares, and verifies the consistency of three fundamental massive-data algorithms:
 * **A-priori:** A standard two-pass algorithm that leverages the monotonicity property to filter candidate pairs.